maxoubvd/data_and_AI-projects/README.md

-# Kaggle Projects Repository
+# Projects Repository

-As the name suggests, this repository serves as an ePortfolio showcasing the machine learning projects I have undertaken on Kaggle.
+As the name suggests, this repository serves as an ePortfolio showcasing the machine learning and AI projects I have undertaken.